Grimo0/kritaExportLayerAnim/README.md

 A python plugin for [Krita](https://krita.org/).

-It exports layers in files.
-All layers up to the specified depth (2 by default) not containing NE in their name will be exported.
+It exports all root layers in distinct files.
+Add `NE` to a layer to prevent it from being exported.
+Add `EC` to a group layer to export it's child instead.

 ## Installation